1. Watch these videos

 • Homologous pairs align at the cell equator.

-• Independent Assortment: The orientation of each pair is random and independent, generating genetic diversity.
+• Independent Assortment: The orientation of each pair is random and independent, setting the stage for the generation of chromosomally unique daughter cells during the end of Meiosis 1.

 • The number of chromosomal arrangements in gametes can be calculated as , where n is the number of homologous pairs.